 The least expensive way to prep for a disaster is to gradually build up a collection of empty 5 gallon water jugs, the jugs commonly seen on the top of water coolers, as well as sold (and recycled) at stores in several communities.

 Empty jugs are light weight -- if you lack storage space, consider storing these in your attic.
 Or, if you live in an apartment or condo without an attic, be creative.
 Lift your bed frame two feet off the floor (purchase some lumber from your local hardwood store) and then build a storage area right under your bed.
 You may be able to store 20 empty five gallon jugs right under your bed.
-If you take the time to think, you'll probably find additional creative spaces to store empty water jugs, even if you don't think you have the extra space.

 Now you're much more prepared for a catastrophic disaster -- you'll have a system ready for harvesting rainwater, and supplying your family with drinking water, much like what is found in a number of third-world countries today.